ndarville/workfolio/README.md

 The site will be available at `github_username.github.io`.

+Technically, it will also be accessible through `github_username.github.com`, which will redirect to `.io`, so use whichever link you think looks better.

 If you know your way around Jekyll, GitHub, or static pages, you’ll also know how to host this elsewhere.

 Demo